vmagnin/forcolormap/README.md

 * [ ] Adding functions to create colormaps, for example defined by their two extremes colors: `create_linear(color1, color2)`.

-## License
+## Licenses

 This project is under MIT license.
+The logo files are under [license CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Citing colormaps